LBC-LNBio/pyKVFinder/docs/source/_installation/index.rst

 Conda
 -----

-If you use conda, you can install Python v3 and SWIG from the defaults channels:
+If you use conda, you can install Python v3 and SWIG from the defaults channel:

 .. code-block:: bash